Sexual abstinence: Christianity

 Catholicism defines chastity as the virtue that moderates the sexual appetite.
 Unmarried Catholics express chastity through sexual abstinence.
 Sexual intercourse within marriage is considered chaste when it retains the twofold significance of union and procreation.
 This is why the Catholic Church does not condone the use of contraception, even within the confines of the marital union.
 Pope John Paul II spoke on contraception not only as its nature as sinful in the eyes of the church, but also in regards to its dangerous nature to harm married couples.
 Without the openness to life, John Paul said, the gift of oneself within the bond of marriage is incomplete.
 The Catholic Church does, however, condone the practice of periodical abstinence during a woman's natural cycle of fertility for married couples who, for just reasons, do not wish to have a child at that time.
 This is a key component of Natural Family Planning, which is set apart from contraceptive measures on the grounds that it does not interrupt the natural order of the marital union with artificial means.
 The entirety of the Catholic Church's stance on contraception is predicated by the way the Catholic Church views marriage, insofar as marriage is an intimate human union between man and a woman wherein the two mutually give of themselves in their entirety for the good of the other and live in such a way that is open to procreation.

-See also the Evangelical counsels.
 The Methodist Church teaches that "Although all persons are sexual beings whether or not they are married, sexual relations are only clearly affirmed in the marriage bond."
-The Eastern Orthodox Church teaches chastity until marriage.
-But even then, in accordance with the teaching of the Apostle Paul, periods of abstinence are encouraged among married couples.
-Traditionally, Orthodox spouses abstain from physical relations on Wednesdays, Fridays, Saturdays the eves of Great Feasts and throughout the four lenten periods (Great Lent, Nativity Fast, Apostles' Fast and Dormition Fast).

-However, the United Church of Christ is "liberal in their approaches, believing that individuals must decide for themselves how to express their sexual nature."
+The United Church of Christ is "liberal in their approaches, believing that individuals must decide for themselves how to express their sexual nature."